and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2024-09-20/index.md

 **Fyodor Stepanov** (glitchscapes and broken transmissions, Leipzig)

-...who's been visiting Pracht not too long ago as part of glitch A/V duo TraumaZone (alogside [Ksenia Bashmakova](http://kseniabashmakova.tilda.ws/)) is gonna present a brainy new solo set this time that consists of electromagnetic noise recordings and Markov chains (that is the cooler and more oldschool alternative to GenAI).
+...who's been visiting Pracht not too long ago as part of glitch A/V duo TraumaZone (alogside [Ksenia Bashmakova](http://kseniabashmakova.tilda.ws/)) is gonna present a brainy new solo set this time that consists of with Markov chains (that is the cooler and more oldschool alternative to GenAI) and electromagnetic noise recordings arranged into intangible waves of sound.

 [fyodorstepanov.tilda.ws](http://fyodorstepanov.tilda.ws/)